- Pop!_OS (Desktop)

-Although its VM image and containerised versions are designed first and foremost for deployment on AWS, you can download VM images for on-premises use if you want them.
+Although its VM image and containerized versions are designed first and foremost for deployment on AWS, you can download VM images for on-premises use if you want them.

-While most desktop Linuxes are just as capable as servers, we’re going out of our way to recommend Ubuntu for both, as it’s incredibly easy to roll out a wide range of secure and fully-functional servers from its packages.
+While most desktop Linux distros are just as capable as servers, we’re going out of our way to recommend Ubuntu for both.
+It’s incredibly easy to roll out a wide range of secure and fully-functional servers from its packages.
 It’s also free and conspicuously quick when it comes to security updates.

-Some people use Linux because it’s free, or because it’s fun to tinker with, or because they don’t like being beholden to a large corporate entity.
+Some firms may choose Linux because it’s free or because they don’t like being beholden to a large corporate entity.
 Others use Linux for security: either to maintain it or to test it.
-There are a number of distros designed for those who want to lock down their privacy and security at all costs, as well as distros built for infosec professionals who need to make use of more specialised tools.
+There are a number of distros designed for those who want to lock down their privacy and security at all costs, as well as distros built for infosec professionals who need to make use of more specialized tools.

 If you work on other people’s computers or on public networks and you’d like to minimise the risk of your identity, communications and data being compromised, TAILS is the OS-on-a-stick for you.

 Based on Debian, TAILS’ most distinctive feature is that it routes all internet traffic via TOR by default and can operate as a live distro from a USB stick.
 The 1.3GB image includes a GNOME 3 desktop environment, with all the conveniences of a modern desktop Linux.

 Data from TAILS is never written to the hard disk, and it runs entirely using system memory which is erased when you shut it down.
 When it is started up again, it is always from the same clean slate, though users can configure it to retain some details in persistent storage.

 Best Linux distro for cyber security professionals